beltebelt/excalidraw-with-storage-examples/README.md

 ### Installation:

-1. Create a new react app.
+1. Create a new react app: `npm create vite@latest`
 2. Install the package using `npm i excalidraw-with-storage`.

 ### Integration